Skip to main contentSkip to footer content

 Umoja faculty and staff, as well as former Umoja students, serve as a supportive network to address and provide a safe environment for all students enrolled in the Umoja Learning Community.
 Umoja seeks to enrich the whole student-Mind, Body, and Spirit.
 The Umoja Community engages students in cultural trips, college/university tours, academic empowerment tours, Umoja Learning Community Conferences, and on campus activities.

-Umoja students work closely with Umoja staff and faculty to explore career options, develop an academic plan and identify lifetime goals.
+Umoja students work closely with Umoja Peer Coordinator and staff to explore career options, develop an academic plan and identify lifetime goals.
 Students take classes that provide a supportive and stimulating environment to build confidence through a series of culturally related pedagogical learning.
+Students are paired with former Umoja students to provide additonal support.

 Financial Aid/Scholarship Assistance